 Earl took me out back and introduced me to Harry, my Journeyman-for-the-day.
 Dressed in a starched white shirt with short sleeves rolled halfway up to his armpits, Harry had the slim physique of a distance runner.
-The pack of Marlboro cigarettes and the 5-pack of Tiparillos quickly dispelled any notion that Harry was pro-health.
+A pack of Marlboro cigarettes and a 5-pack of Tiparillo cigars together in the left chest pocket of his shirt quickly dispelled any notion that Harry was pro-health.

 Earl introduced us and Harry escorted me over to our work truck, a 1948 Chevrolet panel van.
 Harry opened the back door of the service truck and I was enveloped with the sour scent of oil-soaked wood mixed with the odor of tobacco, moist cardboard, plastic and… yeast (the van previously belonged to a bakery that used it to deliver bread to its restaurant customers).